PureGero/JustPlots/README.md

-Downloading
+Contributing
 ==========
 Download the source code with

     $ git clone https://github.com/PureGero/JustPlots.git

-A folder will be created called `JustPlots` with the source code inside
+A folder will be created called `JustPlots` with the source code inside.
+You can open this folder with your favourite IDE (eg Eclipse or IntelliJ) and begin editing.

-IDEs
-====
-Setup an Eclipse workspace with

-    $ ./gradlew eclipse

-Setup an IntelliJ workspace with

-    $ ./graldew idea

 Compiling
 =========
 Compile the source with gradle:

-    $ ./gradlew build
+    $ mvn

-Or on widows:

-    > gradlew build

-The plugin jar will be found in `build/libs`.
+The plugin jar will be found in `target`.
 Enjoy!

 JustPlots as a dependency
 =========================